-In the last few years, co-firing coal with biomass has become very popular in the European power sector, where firms have to comply with stringent policies to reduce CO2 emissions and increase renewable electricity.
-Co-firing provides short-term opportunities for increasing the share of renewable energy sources (RES) and reducing CO2 emissions in a very cost effective way, through conventional technologies that are not subject to problems of intermittency and that do not require additional investments.
+In the last few years, co-firing coal with biomass has become very popular in the European power sector, where firms have to comply with stringent policies to reduce CO_2 emissions and increase renewable electricity.
+Co-firing provides short-term opportunities for increasing the share of renewable energy sources (RES) and reducing CO_2 emissions in a very cost effective way through conventional technologies that are not subject to problems of intermittency and that do not require additional investments.

-In addition to exemption from surrendering CO2 allowances under the European Union Emission Trading Scheme (EU ETS) when burning biomass (equivalent to a zero emission factor), several European states have implemented arrangements to include co-firing in their support schemes for renewable electricity.
-This include countries with high coal electricity such as Poland or the UK, which raised concerns about consequences for coal contribution in electricity mix (even through co-firing with biomass) and resulting CO2 emissions.
-As recently pointed out in debates on energy agreements at the Dutch parliament, it may seem strange that, on the one hand, some coal plants are set to close down (notably due to European limits about SO_X and NO_X emissions), and, on the other hand, the same units can get subsidies when co-firing biomass.
-Beyond, this raises questions about the actual incentives to invest in traditional RES technologies (e.g. wind, solar, dedicated biomass units) to meet European targets, and the consequences for the future energy mixes.
+In addition to exemption from surrendering CO_2 allowances under the European Union Emission Trading Scheme (EU ETS) when burning biomass (equivalent to a zero emission factor), several European states have implemented arrangements to include co-firing in their support schemes for renewable electricity.
+These include countries with high coal electricity such as Poland or the UK, which raised concerns about the consequences for coal's contribution to the electricity mix (even through co-firing with biomass) and the resulting CO_2 emissions.
+As recently pointed out in debates on energy agreements in the Dutch parliament, it may seem strange that some coal plants are set to close down (notably due to European limits on SO_X and NO_X emissions) while the same units can receive subsidies when co-firing biomass.
+This raises questions about the actual incentives to invest in traditional RES technologies (e.g. wind, solar, dedicated biomass units) to meet European targets and the consequences for future energy mixes.

-The aim of this paper is to analyze consequences for electricity mix when co-firing is recognized as renewable electricity.
-To do this, we use the Green Electricity Simulate (GES), which is a simulation model for electricity, which is designed to focus on biomass-based electricity and co-firing in European countries (Bertrand and Le Cadre, 2015).
-We run simulations including, either or not, co-firing in the set of RES technologies that are accounted for to meet the RES targets.
-We focus on France and Germany, rather than considering countries that have already included provisions to support co-firing as another RES.
-France and Germany offer good cases of study for our analysis, because of their important coal capacities (the French capacity is not negligible in volume, although far less significant than the German, see Table 3), and given that no support scheme for co-firing has been implemented in these countries so far.
+The aim of this paper is to analyze the consequences for the electricity mix when co-firing is recognized as renewable electricity.
+To do this, we use the Green Electricity Simulate (GES), which is a simulation model for electricity designed to focus on biomass-based electricity and co-firing in European countries (Bertrand and Le Cadre, 2015).
+We run simulations with and without co-firing in the set of RES technologies that are accounted for to meet the RES targets.
+We focus on France and Germany rather than considering countries that have already included provisions to support co-firing as another RES.
+France and Germany offer good cases of study for our analysis because of their large coal capacities (French capacity is not negligible in volume, although far less significant than German capacity, see Table 3) and because no support scheme for co-firing has been implemented in these countries so far.

-Results confirm that recognizing co-firing as a RES would jeopardize investments in traditional RES, which would be largely ousted in favor of an increased generation from existing coal power stations under co-firing, and some new investment in coal.
-The additional coal investments are more substantial in France because the French coal capacities are smaller than the Germans, which limits the ability to use existing coal plants in order to meet the RES targets through co-firing.
-The additional French coal capacities may attain up to 18 GW when the model is implemented with exogenous decommissioning of old nuclear power plants.
-Comparatively, the maximal additional coal capacity in Germany is close to 14 GW when co-firing is in the set of RES, which corresponds to a progression of about 27% for coal in 2030 compared with initial capacity, whereas the same progression is more than 243% in France when old nuclear stations are decommissioned (107% when nuclear is prolonged), with almost 26 GW of coal accounting for 20% of the 2030 French capacity mix.
-Hence, including co-firing in RES may more deeply modify the French capacity mix, in which coal may change status and become an important source of French electricity.
+Results confirm that recognizing co-firing as a RES would jeopardize investments in traditional RES, which would be largely ousted in favor of increased generation from existing coal power stations under co-firing plus some new investment in coal.
+The additional coal investments are more substantial in France because French coal capacities are lower than German capacities, which limits the ability to use existing coal plants to meet the RES targets through co-firing.
+The additional French coal capacities may reach 18 GW when the model is implemented with exogenous decommissioning of old nuclear power plants.
+Comparatively, the maximal additional coal capacity in Germany is close to 14 GW when co-firing is included in the set of RES, which corresponds to a progression of about 27% for coal in 2030 compared with initial capacity, whereas the same progression is more than 243% in France when old nuclear power stations are decommissioned (107% when nuclear plants are prolonged), with almost 26 GW of coal accounting for 20% of the 2030 French capacity mix, in which coal may change status and become an important source of French electricity.